bilo1967/rebooth/README.md

 - [config/config.js](config/config.js) for the javascript code running on your browser
 - [config/config.inc.php](config/config.inc.php) for the PHP scripts running on the server

-You'll also need to write your PHP own authentication module.
+You will also need to write your PHP own authentication module.

 ### config.js

-Here you've basically to configure just the javascript access to your PeerJS, STUN and TURN servers.
+Here you basically just have to configure the javascript access to your PeerJS, STUN and TURN servers.
 ```js
 const PeerJSConfig = {
     host:   'your.peerjs.server', // your peerjs server address